SPOClab-ca/COVFEFE/README.md

 file in the input folder.
 Out of the box, it currently supports audio and text inputs, but is easily extensible (feel free to make a pull request if you want to add more).

-As an example, say you had an input folder:
+As an example, say you had an input folder with two audio files and two text files.
 ```
 input_data
 ├── file1.txt